Unleashed Education Blog

 10. Take the pressure off by shooting candids.
 Allow your puppy to explore and capture these candid moments.
 Use these to train them to see the camera as a fun part of their day rather than a job.

 11. Make your sessions fun and short.
-Avoid overextending the session lengths; instead, intersperse mini modelling moments with more significant bouts of play.
+Avoid shooting for extended periods; instead, intersperse mini modelling moments with playtime.

 12. Don't always take the camera.
 Occasionally leave the camera at home to enjoy un-pressured playtime.
-This prevents your puppy from viewing the camera as a constant presence, maintaining their enthusiasm for future shoots.
+This prevents your puppy from associating the camera with "work", maintaining their enthusiasm for future shoots.

 For more tips about photographing your own pups, you might like to check out this blog post: How to Train Your Dog Model in 5 Easy Steps